Clickable Awesomic logo. The C in Awesomic doubles as a smiling emoji with one of the eyes being a star.

 Pringles cans product DesignPringles cans product Design

-We’ve prepared this article, where you’ll find the answers on who a product designer is and how he can help your business.
-Besides, you’ll get some pro tips on how to find and hire a perfect fit for your company.
-Ready?
-Let’s go.
+We’ve prepared this article, where you’ll find the answers about what a product designer is and how they can help your business.
+You’ll get some pro tips on how to find and hire someone who’s a perfect fit for your company.

-Do I need a product designer or a UX designer
+Do I need a product designer vs a UX designer?

-The position of a digital product designer has been around for about two decades.
-But employers and designers themselves still confuse this profession with others.
-For instance, a designer applies for a product designer position, but it turns out what a company really needs is a UX designer.
+The digital product designer position has existed for about two decades.
+However, employers and designers still confuse this profession with others since it’s hard to encapsulate all possible product design services one may need.
+For instance, a designer may apply for a product designer position, but the company needs a UX designer.

-So what’s the difference between these two if both of them create visuals that improve users’ interactions with your product?
+To avoid this confusion, let’s first clarify the difference between these two since both may create visuals that improve users’ interactions with your product.

-Firstly, let’s clarify that “product designer” is a broader term than “UX designer.”
+Firstly, let’s understand that “product designer” is a broader term than “UX designer.”
 A product designer uses a more holistic approach to design.
-They analyze complex data, define your and your users’ goals, and integrate your business ambitions into product design.
-Meanwhile, the main responsibility of a UX designer is to make a product usable and enjoyable.
+They analyze complex data, define your goals while aligning them with your user’s objectives, and integrate your ambitions into the product design.
+Meanwhile, the primary responsibility of a UX designer is to ensure that such a product is usable and enjoyable.

-Henry Wu, a product design manager at Hubspot, put these senses in such a statement: “A Product Designer, at its core, is a problem solver.
+Henry Wu, a product design manager at Hubspot, summarizes these senses in the following statement: “A Product Designer, at its core, is a problem solver.

 Similarities

-• Both specialists focus on creating a better overall product for the end-user.
+• Both specialists focus on creating a better overall product and experience for the end-user.

 • UX and product designers use critical thinking to analyze complex data and do market research.

-• They often use similar wireframing tools like Balsamiq and Sketch, as well as user mapping software like LucidChart and Overflow.
+• They often use similar wireframing tools, such as Balsamiq and Sketch, as well as user mapping software, like LucidChart and Overflow.

-• UX designers, as well as product designers, base their processes on the needs and requests of a user.
+• UX designers, as well as product designers, base their processes on users’ needs and requests.

 Differences

 • Product designers focus on the bigger picture.
-For instance, their goal is to create an experience that aligns with mid- to long-term business goals while a UX designer cares for solving usability problems.
+For instance, their goal is to create an experience that aligns with mid-term to long-term business goals while a UX designer solves usability problems.

-• UX designer is a strong advocate for the user whereas the product designer is also an advocate for the company and the organization.
+• UX designers strongly advocate for the user, whereas product designers advocate for the company and the organization.

-• Product designers control how the different parts of the product interact with each other.
+• Product designers control how the different parts of the product interact.

 • A UX designer identifies the problems, and a product designer proposes solutions.